-There are several different types of hydroponic automatic siphons including the bell, loop and u, but they all work on the same principle.
+There are several different types of hydroponic automatic siphons including the bell, loop, and u siphons, but they all work on the same principle.
 As the water level in the grow bed rises, it reaches a certain point where the water starts going down a tube (a standpipe) back into the grow bed.
 When the standpipe gets to a point it completely fills with water, the suction creates a vacuum that sucks the water quickly out of the grow bed.

 Give An Oxygen Gap

-In some hydroponic systems, like NFT or the Kratky Method, the plants received oxygen by an air gap in the system.
+In some hydroponic systems, like NFT or the Kratky Method, the plants received oxygen through an air gap in the system.